kosperera/kosperera.github.io/src/pages/uses.md

 ---
 layout: ../layouts/Default.astro
-author: Kosala (KP) Perera
-title: 'What @KosPerera uses?'
+title: 'What @KosPerera Uses'
-description: The tools and the stuff I use.
+description: The hardware, software, and the stuff I use.
 ---

 ## What I use